KriVaTri/ESPHome-Update-Manager/README.md

 - Ensure the panel is accessible at `/esphome-update-manager`

 ### Device shows "Skipped" but I want to update it
-- The update was skipped via Home Assistant's Settings → System → Updates
+- To clear the skipped update go to Settings → System → Updates → ⋮ menu
-- Clear the skipped update there (via the ⋮ menu), then the device will show "Update" in this panel

 ## License